1Jaffry1/B-W-to-colored-image-and-video/README.md

 ## Installation

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.8 or higher (We used 3.11 / 3.13 will not word as PyTorch does not support it)
 - PyTorch
 - OpenCV
 - NumPy